The Ford Fiesta ST comes from a long line of fast ford Fiestas. It’s so much fun to drive and delivers weapons-grade thrills and value for money.

 Enough.
 It’s not a big car, remember, but there’s enough room to stash your phone at the base of the dash, there are two cup holders near the gear stick and the centre console storage is deep if narrow.

 The boot, like the back seat, isn’t huge and you won’t get suitcases for four in here, but you will be able to carry enough luggage for two or four in soft bags.
 And it’ll swallow a weeks’ worth of shopping no problem.
-If you’re a number cruncher, the boot offers 292 litres of storage space (to the roof) and if you fold forward the back seats you’ll get 1033 litres.
+If you’re a number cruncher, the boot offers 311 litres of storage space (to the roof) which is up from the old model’s 292 litres, and if you fold forward the back seats you’ll get 1033 litres.
 Ikea, here we come.
 Quickly.

 What about my phone?